Hex Heroes

-Hex Heroes is an unreleased party, real-time strategy game for Microsoft Windows, macOS, Linux and supposedly Wii U (although the Wii U eShop will be closing March 2023).
-The game is being developed by Prismatic Games, and designed by Mario Castañeda, who had previously co-created The Bridge.
+Hex Heroes is an unreleased party, real-time strategy game.
+Originally in development for Wii U since 2014, it failed to release before the console's eShop closed in March 2023.
+The game remains unfinished, with plans to release on Microsoft Windows, macOS and Linux.
+It is ostensibly being developed by Prismatic Games, and designed by Mario Castañeda, who previously co-created The Bridge.

 Gameplay

-Up to five players, one with the Wii U GamePad and four with Wii Remotes, harvest resources, build structures, fend off enemies, and explore dangerous territories.
-The player using the GamePad manages resources and teammates, makes executive decisions, and surveys the land from a bird's-eye view.
-There are different classes to choose from with each playing a different role.
+The game supports up to five players, one using the Wii U GamePad and four using Wii Remotes, who harvest resources, build structures, fend off enemies, and explore territories.
+The player with the GamePad manages resources and teammates, makes decisions, and surveys the land from a view.
+Players can choose from different classes, each playing a unique role.

 Characters

 The game features a number of characters from various franchises.
 Each character serves as a swap for each in-game class but has their own unique animations and personalities.

 Development

 The idea came out from a game jam.
 The developers had reached out to Nintendo through its indie self-publishing program.
 A project was created on Kickstarter to help raise $80,000 to develop the game.
 The developers had got in touch with Grant Kirkhope and after a couple of months brought him on board.
 Cameo characters, which the developers wanted to include but were unable to, were Beck, Shantae, Raz, and Steve.

-On April 24, 2014, the game was successfully funded, having reached $86,000, though it hadn't reached any of its stretch goals.
+In April 2014, the game was successfully funded, having reached $86,000, though it hadn't reached any of its stretch goals.

-In December 2015, Hex Heroes was displayed at the 2015 GX3 convention, and was well-received, landing Prismatic an investor.
-In March 2016, the game was displayed at the 2016 GDC Play conference, and was named as an honorable mention for the Best in Play award.
+Hex Heroes was displayed at the 2015 GX3 convention held in December, and was well-received, landing Prismatic an investor.
+The game was displayed at the 2016 GDC Play conference held in March, and was named as an honorable mention for the Best in Play award.

-As of January 6, 2018, Prismatic announced via Kickstarter that Nintendo denied access to their development kit to the Switch.
-On February 16, 2022, Nintendo announced the closure of the 3DS and Wii U eShop effective March 2023.
+In 2018, Nintendo denied to Prismatic access to their development kit to the Switch.
+Nintendo closed the 3DS and Wii U eShop in March 2023, preventing the game from being released digitally.
 The game is currently incomplete and there is no indication that it will be completed.